AstraZeneca tows FTSE lower after takeover snub

 In common with AstraZeneca, the broader market is also trading above long-run average valuations.
 The FTSE 100 trades at a price to earnings ratio of 13.8, compared to a 10-year average of 11.8, Thomson Reuters Datastream showed.

-The top two risers were airlines easyJet, up 4.7 percent, and International Consolidated Airlines, up 3.5 percent, as forecast-beating results from Irish peer Ryanair buoyed the sector.
+Among the top risers were airlines easyJet, up 4 percent, and International Consolidated Airlines, up 2.7 percent, as forecast-beating results from Irish peer Ryanair buoyed the sector.